SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 *More details about the database folder structure and object struture can be found in* :ref:`Database of Experimental Results<databaseStruct>`.

-.. [*] The name *Data Set* is used instead of signal region because it is concept is slightly more general than the latter.
+.. [*] The name *Data Set* is used instead of signal region because its concept is slightly more general.
 For instance, in the case of |ULrs|, a |Dataset| may not correspond to a single signal region, but to a combination of signal regions.